exah/react-universal-data/README.md

 import React from 'react'
-import ReactDOM from 'react-dom' import { hydrateData } from 'react-get-app-data' import App from './app'
+import ReactDOM from 'react-dom' import { hydrateData } from 'react-universal-data' import App from './app'

 // Get server state